 In 2013 cigarexports generated revenues in excess of $200 million and production achieved a 18% growth compared to the previous year, reflecting the good performance of the tobacco industry in the country.
 Nestor Plasencia, industry entrepreneur and president of the Association of producers of Nicaraguan cigar makers, said that "... more than 90% (of domestic production) comes from the department of Estelí."

-Meat sales abroad in the first half of the year amounted to $207.8 million, 14% more than in the same period in 2013.
+In the first half of the year $218 million came into the country, 10.3% more than the $197.5 million generated in the same period in 2013.

 Generates business opportunities by linking supply and demand of goods and services between Central America and the rest of the world.